-The Pilgrim Walk Saint Patrick's Way: The Pilgrim's Walk is a 132km (82 mile) trail connecting Armagh and Downpatrick as the two locations on the island of Ireland most closely related to Saint Patrick.
+Walk in the footsteps of Saint Patrick Saint Patrick's Way: The Pilgrim's Walk is a 132km (82 mile) trail connecting Armagh and Downpatrick as the two locations on the island of Ireland most closely related to Saint Patrick.
 Saint Patrick's Way is suitable for leisure walking and pilgrimages.
-The Walk begins at the Navan Centre outside Armagh City, winding through beautiful landscapes and historic cities, to end at Saint Patrick's final resting place at Down Cathedral in Downpatrick. ତ Pick up a Pilgrim's Passport at any of the Visitor Information Centres in the area.
+The Walk begins at the Navan Centre outside Armagh City, winding through beautiful landscapes and historic cities, to end at Saint Patrick's final resting place at Down Cathedral in Downpatrick.
+Pick up a Pilgrim's Passport at any of the Visitor Information Centres in the area.
 Stamp it at the 10 locations along the route, as a souvenir of your journey.
 When you show your completed Passport at The Saint Patrick Centre in Downpatrick, you receive a Certificate of Achievement.
 The Pilgrim's Walk takes between 6 -10 days, depending on your pace.
-While the Walk is signposted and divided into manageable sections, as detailed here, it is recommended that you accompany this information with Ordnance Survey maps, available from Visitor Information Centres.
+While the Walk is signposted and divided into manageable sections, as detailed here, it is strongly recommended that you accompany this information with Ordnance Survey maps, available from Visitor Information Centres.